 Brighton and Hove, separately and now jointly, have been marking the locations associated with its historical contribution to the film and cinema industry for over 50 years.
 There are no corresponding plaques in the Shoreham and Southwick ares.
 These are the plaques erected in Brighton & Hove, in approximate chronological order of their erection.

 20 Middle Street, Brighton, now the office of a digital design company.
 The plaque was erected by Brighton County Borough Corporation and unveiled in September 1951 by Michael Redgrave, one of the large number of stars who appeared in The Magic Box, the 1951 film about William Friese-Greene.
 Friese-Greene's third son, Graham, and the film's director, John Boulting, were also present.
 It reads: 'It was here that the inventor of cinematography, William Friese-Greene (1855-1921) carried out his original experiments which led to a world-wide industry'.
 In 1904 this was the address of Captain W Lascelles Davidson, an experimenter in colour cinematography, who possibly lived and certainly had a business here, the latter in collaboration with Dr Benjamin Jumeaux, which was also listed in the 1905 directory, along with a reference to Davidson Patents.
 Davidson and Jumeaux had a 'laboratory for natural colour photography'.
-The commentary on the Pathé newsreel of the unveiling shows a shed at the back of building where Friese-Greene is said to have worked between between 1907 and 1910.
+The commentary on the Pathé newsreel of the unveiling shows a shed at the back of building where Friese-Greene is said in some sources to have worked between between 1907 and 1910 but he may spent no more than a couple of months here in 1905.
 The plaque itself used a design created in 1924 by Eric Gill (1882-1940), who was born and grew up in Brighton and later lived at Ditchling, on the Downs above the city.
 His later work includes the bas relief carving of Prospero and Ariel on the BBC's Broadcasting House, London, and the typefaces Gill Sans and Perpetua.
 This plaque was made by one of his studio's staff.

 18 Lewes Crescent, Brighton.
 A Brighton Corporation plaque commemorates the home of the film star Dame Anna Neagle and her husband, the film producer Herbert Wilcox.
 It reads: 'Dame Anna Neagle 1904-1986 actress and Herbert Wilcox 1890-1977 film producer lived here 1953-1969'.